manipulation20/robotic-desk-organization/dataset/README.md

 * **Annotation tool**: [LabelImg](https://github.com/tzutalin/labelImg) was used for manual bounding-box annotation.
 * **Original format**: Annotations are stored in **PASCAL VOC format** as XML files, with one annotation file corresponding to each image and sharing the same filename.
-* **Conversion for training**: Since YOLO models require a specific annotation format, please use the provided conversion script to convert the VOC XML files into **YOLO format**.
+* **Conversion for training**: Since YOLO models require a specific annotation format, please convert the VOC XML files into **YOLO format**.
 Each image corresponds to one `.txt` file, with each line containing `class_id x_center y_center width height`, where all coordinates are normalised.

 ---

 ## 5. Annotation Rules

-To ensure annotation consistency and effective model training, annotators should follow these rules:
+To ensure annotation consistency and effective model training, annotators follow these rules:

 * **Overlapping objects**: When two target objects overlap, annotate the full bounding box of each object as long as less than half of the object is occluded.
 If more than half of the object is occluded, it should not be annotated.
 * **Image quality**: Do not annotate images that are blurry, with indistinguishable object contours; too dark; overexposed; or otherwise unsuitable for object recognition.
 Images that do not meet the project-specific criteria, such as non-desktop scenes or scenes containing objects outside the 9 target classes, should also not be annotated.